 Second, my prime job is to assist the customer — the diner — to derive maximum enjoyment from whatever wine he or she is going to drink.
 Part of this is advising, recommending and suggesting wines they have perhaps not tried.

 I think any wine list should reflect the sommelier’s particular style.
 My specialty is French wine.
 I’m fascinated by its history and complexity.
 The 1855 Bordeaux official classification created the benchmark for French wines.
 There’s something “medieval” about it.
 In my view, French wine is the most “artful” wine in the world.

 What are two of your favorite California and South African wines?

-For Californian, I will say the Robert Mondavi Reserve Cabernet Sauvignon 2006 and the Trinchero Cabernet Sauvignon.
-For South Africa I’ll say my favorite is the Quoin Rock Simonsberg Oculus (white) and the Boschkloof Syrah (red).
+For California, I will say the Robert Mondavi Reserve Cabernet Sauvignon 2006 and the Trinchero Cabernet Sauvignon.
+For South Africa, I’ll say my favorite is the Quoin Rock Simonsberg Oculus (white) and the Boschkloof Syrah (red).